CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 44
 >>>
 ```
-In the above example we first import the whole library and then access an individual function of that library, and then how we can import just the individual function and use it directly without needing to read the whole library.
+In the above example we first import the whole library and then we access an individual function of that library.
+Later we can see how we can only import the individual function and use it directly without needing to read the whole library.